 Jessi Brattengeier, US100 Stateside Hip Hop Correspondent, on the evolution of hip hop

 When Jarek discovered an infographic which visually portrayed hip hop’s holistic evolution in a detailed way, he felt an affinity towards the level of geeky devotion to documenting a musical story on display.
-He since felt compelled to secure the services of the talented artist in question, Jessi Brattengeier, as US100’s Stateside Hip Hop Correspondent and discuss the evolution of hip hop, as explored for our Track 8.
+He since felt compelled to secure the services of the talented artist in question, Jessi Brattengeier, as US100’s Stateside Hip Hop Correspondent and discuss the evolution of hip hop, as explored in Track 8.

 JZ: Can you offer a (brief) insight into the very origins of hip hop?
 Is New York City its definitive home?